-Lake Emergency Medical Services, Inc. is a not-for-profit organization formed in 2011 by Lake County to provide quality, community-based EMS services.
-The agency operates 22 Advanced Life Support units at peak operation, dynamically deployed throughout the county.
+Lake Emergency Medical Services, Inc. is a not-for-profit organization formed in 2011 by Lake County, Florida to provide quality, community-based EMS services.
+The agency operates 22 Advanced Life Support ambulance units at peak operation, dynamically deployed throughout the county.
 Lake EMS is governed by a nine-member Board of Directors headed by Chairman Timothy I. Sullivan.
 Jerry Smith serves as Executive Director with administrative offices located at 2761 West Old Highway 441 in Mount Dora, Florida.
 In October 2018, the administrative offices were moved to the Lake County Administration Building at 315 W. Main St., Suite 144 in Tavares, Florida.
 Medical direction is provided by Dr. Desmond Fitzpatrick, M.D.

 Our mission statement of quality values and principles embodies the vision of emergency services in Lake County, Florida.
 These fundamentals will be used to pioneer the course of Lake EMS now and in the future.